mademuliana/Adhivasindo-laravel-backend/README.md

-✅ GitHub README for Your Laravel App md

 # Laravel API Project

 This is a Laravel-based API that includes authentication via Laravel Passport, scheduled tasks, and database seeding.